Nataly-Moskalenko/test-task-tweet-cards/README.md

 Each item in the list is presented as a card that includes an avatar, number of tweets and followers, and a subscribe/unsubscribe button.

-The app allows you to download more maps with a single click of a button.
+The project allows you to download more cards with a single click of a button "LOAD MORE".

-In general, the program provides a convenient interface for viewing cards with the ability to filter and manage subscriptions.
+In general, the project provides a convenient interface for viewing cards with the ability to filter and manage subscriptions.

 <div align="center">